drinosaret/vn-club-resources/docs/index.md

 - Tools for text hooking and reading
 - Guides to help you get started

+---

+🌱 If you’re just starting out with Japanese, we recommend checking out Kuri's [Learn Japanese site](https://donkuri.github.io/learn-japanese/).
+It’s a beginner-friendly resource packed with clear explanations and resources to help you get started with immersion-based learning.

+---

 Use the tabs below to begin.

 ## 🔗 Quick Links

 - [🛒 Where to Get Japanese VNs](sources.md)